USC Landmarks

 Following the Olympics in 1936, two of USC’s storied gold-medal winners brought home something more than just their hardware.
 Athletes who won gold that year were given the seeds of an oak tree (Germany’s national tree) to plant in their home countries.
 USC Olympians planted their oak trees on campus.

-Uytengsu Aquatic Center
+Uytengsu Aquatics Center

 Historic Campus Monuments